CodeLenny/gitlab-links/README.md

 The script is set to automatically update itself, but the TamperMonkey extension has a very slow update interval by default.
 I recommend adjusting the update frequency in the TamperMonkey settings.

+## Change Log

+#### v0.2 (8/11/2016)

+- Added `_version` flag to the stored data, to ensure bugfixes to caching are applied.
+- Fixed timestamp caching issue
+- Tweaked rounding:
+  - if the percent of completed tasks would round to 0%, but one or more tasks are completed, round up to 10% so the issue doesn't appear unstarted
+  - if the percent of completed tasks would round to 100%, but one or more tasks are not yet completed, round down to 90% so the issue doesn't appear fully resolved